-Before your put your child down at night, be sure to make sure they have a clean diaper on (who wants to sleep in a wet one?
+Before you put your child down at night, be sure to make sure they have a clean diaper on (who wants to sleep in a wet one?
 No child I know.
-We are BIG fans of using THESE at night), and that the clothing they are wearing are appropriate for the climate and temperature.
+We are BIG fans of using THESE at night), and that the clothing they are wearing is appropriate for the climate and temperature.

 I do recommend getting the cotton one if you are in a warmer climate or don’t have air conditioning.
 The microfleece can get a bit toasty!